By Peter Staunton

 |Colombia to light up World Cup 20 years late

 This is, perhaps, a better group of players than the one which claimed the 2001 Copa America title.
-It is probably the best Colombia side since Francisco Maturana took the favorite team to the World Cup in 1994.
-That challenge unraveled in murky, tragic circumstances but now a formidable, thrilling Colombia team has a chance to leave a positive impression on the World Cup for the first time since 1998.
+It is probably the best Colombia side since Francisco Maturana took the favourite team to the World Cup in 1994.
+That challenge unravelled in murky, tragic circumstances but now a formidable, thrilling Colombia team have a chance to leave a positive impression on the World Cup for the first time since 1998.

-Such is the quality of the opposition, a bad run rarely goes unpunished.
-Playoff entrant Uruguay can confirm that.
+Such is the quality of the opposition, a bad run rarely goes unpunished as play-off entrants Uruguay would confirm.
 After dispensing with rugged former defender Leonel Alvarez, Colombia appointed the Argentine Jose Pekerman, who has left a positive impression in his time in charge.
-He is widely credited with giving Colombia back its confidence after the tentative 2011 Copa America campaign.
+He is widely credited with giving Colombia back their confidence after the tentative 2011 Copa America campaign.
 He has extracted goals from Radamel Falcao, who has scored almost half of his total under Pekerman following a fitful international career before his appointment.

-He has helped translate good European club form to the national team and carry Colombia into the top five in the FIFA ranking from a position of 36th when he started.
-There is much more to a good team than the names of excellent individuals on a team sheet.
-Colombia has surpassed that stage.
+He has helped translate good European club form to the national team and carry Colombia into the top five in the Fifa ranking from a position of 36th when he started.
+There is much more to a good team than the names of excellent individuals on a team-sheet.
+Colombia have surpassed that stage.
 With the likes of Falcao and James Rodriguez excelling in the yellow, Colombia will be among the best teams in Brazil.

 |CAF administration costly for Cape Verde|

 Things took a turn for the Kafkaesque after the final matchday of the second round of World Cup qualification in Africa.
-The Cape Verde Islands, which eliminated Cameroon from the running for the 2013 Africa Cup of Nations, was at it again.
-The team capped a fine campaign with a 2-0 win against Tunisia to take its place in the CAF regional playoffs.
+The Cape Verde Islands, who eliminated Cameroon from the running for the 2013 Africa Cup of Nations, were at it again.
+They capped a fine campaign with a 2-0 win against Tunisia to take their place in the Caf regional playoffs.

-FIFA, however, had other ideas and it declared the match in favor of the Tunisians.
+Fifa, however, had other ideas and it declared the match in favour of the Tunisians.
 No incident better illustrated the chaotic administration infesting African football at the moment.
-FIFA ruled that Cape Verde had fielded an ineligible player, Fernando Varela, because he failed to serve the entirety of a four-match ban.
+Fifa ruled that Cape Verde had fielded an ineligible player, Fernando Varela, because he failed to serve the entirety of a four-match ban.
 He earned the suspension in the away tie at Equatorial Guinea earlier in the group stage.
-That 4-3 defeat was declared void and the win awarded to Cape Verde as Equatorial Guinea was guilty of fielding an ineligible player, Emilio Nsue, who scored a hat trick.
+That 4-3 defeat was declared void and the win awarded to Cape Verde as Equatorial Guinea themselves were guilty of fielding an ineligible player, Emilio Nsue, who scored a hat-trick.

 Cape Verde argued that since the Equatorial Guinea result was expunged from the records, Varela's suspension should no longer stand.
-The team lost the appeal and Lucio Antunes' men were eliminated.
+They lost their appeal however and Lucio Antunes' men were eliminated.

 "It’s very unfortunate that mistake happened," said the coach to local reporters after the decision.
 "It doesn’t reflect the true strength of our team and we believe we were better that Tunisia even if they won on paper."

 Brazil, Spain, Argentina, Germany, Belgium, Switzerland, Colombia and Uruguay.
 Those are the top eight seeds for the World Cup draw on December 6 in Bahia as things stand.
-Brazil, as host, as well as world champion Spain, are inevitable picks at the sharp end of the draw.
-Germany and Argentina, rampant in the qualification phase, are deserving of their places too.
+Brazil, as hosts, as well as world champions Spain are inevitable picks at the sharp end of the draw.
+Germany and Argentina, rampant in the qualification phase are deserving of their places too.

-Look again and you might be surprised to see that Italy is not among the top eight.
+Look again and you might be surprised to see that Italy are not among the top eight.
 Neither will the Dutch be unless Uruguay somehow lose a playoff to Jordan.
-FIFA has opted to use the World Ranking for October (released October 17) to sort its seeds for the World Cup instead of using November's batch.
-This, ostensibly, is to prevent countries taking part in playoff matches from gaining an unfair advantage.
+Fifa has opted to use the World Ranking for October (released October 17) to sort its seeds for the World Cup instead of using November's batch.
+This, ostensibly, is to prevent countries taking part in play-off matches from gaining an unfair advantage.

 What it has done is give the top teams in the World Cup groups an odd complexion.
-Fourteen matches unbeaten, Switzerland certainly deserves plaudits but can anyone argue that the team is among the best eight qualified for the World Cup?
+Fourteen matches unbeaten, Switzerland certainly deserve plaudits but can anyone argue that they are among the best eight qualified teams for the World Cup?
 Similarly, Colombia, a side in fine form, and Belgium, have little in the way of recent renown or pedigree in international tournaments.